 Journey to Space

-Inside the California Science Center is a replica of the laboratory that sits inside the International Space Station.
+Inside the International Space Station.
 Visitors can walk inside a rotating chamber that emulates the actual movement they would experience aboard the ISS as it circles the globe.
 If you can leave without wanting to be an astronaut, please tell us how.

 Frost Museum of Science